thruthesky/fireflutter/easy-extension/README.md

 You can choose what fields to sync in the extension option.
 If you leave it blank, then no document will be synced.
 And don't forget to include `uid` and `photoUrl` even if these fields are not used for direct search.
 These fields will give you benefits on search.
 You can search `hasPhotoUrl` if you sync the `photoUrl` field.
 Or `hasPhotoUrl` will always be false.

+Note that, even if the searchable field is set to blank, the `userSync` function will be called.
+The function may not do anything but costs.
+As you may know it costs $0.4 USD per each 2 million time call with the free tier of 2 million call every month.
+We are in the way of finding a way for not wasting any single dime.